Hillfoots RFC: The Bobby McGill Cup

 Since 2018, Hillfoots RFC and Alloa RFC have competed for the Bobby McGill Cup, donated by the family of the former leader of Clackmannanshire Council.
 The two rugby clubs have long enjoyed a competitive rivalry although have rarely competed in the same division over the years.
 Since 2018, the cup has been awarded to the victorious team, as shown in bold in the table below.
 The cup is not played for in any pre-season or 'friendly' fixtures.
+Hillfoots are currently slightly ahead with five victories to Alloa's four.